SpacialCircumstances/Alve.Json/README.md

 # Alve.Json

 A simple F# library for decoding and encoding JSON values, inspired by Elm's Json.Decode.
+It is based on the [`System.Text.Json`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=netcore-3.0) APIs.

 ## Installation